This dirty chai latte recipe (AKA chai coffee) is a wonderful, spicy coffee drink perfect for the fall season!

 First, you want to get your tea brewing.

-Pour a little bit of boiling water over a chai tea bag in a mug.
+Pour a little bit of boiling water over a chai tea bag in a mug or mason jar.

 Place a small plate on top of the mug.
-You want to do this because it keeps the heat inside the mug and helps the tea to steep.
+You want to do this because it keeps the heat inside the mug and helps the tea to steep, resulting in a stronger spicy flavor.

 Since you’re using such a small amount of water, the water can cool down too quickly if you don’t cover the mug.